apnadkarni/tcl-libgit2/README.md

 by the user in daily usage and are built on top of the plumbing commands.

-The `libgit2` API implements the equivalent of the plumbing commands and accordingly so does the `lg2` wrapper.
+The `libgit2` API implements the equivalent of the plumbing commands and accordingly so does the `lg2` package.
 Be warned that using the package requires understanding the `libgit2` API which in turn requires understanding git and its internal structures.
-The `examples` directory contains implementations of simpler versions of the high level `git` commands that illustrate the use of the plumbing command and which can be used as a starting point for more complete implementations.
+The `examples` directory contains implementations of simpler versions of the high level `git` porcelain commands that illustrate the use of the plumbing commands and can be used as a starting point for more complete implementations.

 ## Prerequisites